sinux-l5d/music-manager/reports/algorithms.md

 If the space complexity is not the primary concern, Merge sort would be the best option to sort the data.

+I initially choose Selection Sort.
+The reason why i change my mind is because the time complexity is better.
+Although, Selection Sort sorts in place and is lighter in memory consumption.

 ## Algorithm explanation
 **Searching algorithm - Linear Search**